refinedev/refine/documentation/docs/packages/list-of-packages/index.md

 ---
 title: "List of Packages Integration Guide | Packages in Refine v5"
+display_title: "List of Packages"
+sidebar_label: "List of Packages"
 description: "Build List Of Packages in Refine v5.
 Learn the key steps.
 Explore connector and provider for real-world React admin panels.
 Built for production use."
 ---